 Last week I declared “optimism” my word for 2020.
 So, I’m going to jump right into the new year by listing all the reasons that education is a great career choice for those seeking financial independence!

 A number of studies, including both The Millionaire Next Door and Everyday Millionaires found teachers well-represented among millionaires despite not being a high earning profession.
 How can this be?
 It’s because despite a relatively low income, educators have a number of other levers that help build wealth.

 First, let’s acknowledge the one weakness – income.
 Income is an important driver, and it’s not easy to earn six figures as a teacher.
 Our incomes typically start low, but eventually climb up to a respectable level.
 Safe to say though, that income isn’t a teacher advantage.
 There are lots of other professions that make more.

 It’s the low starting-income that causes people to believe teaching requires poverty.
 And, I won’t argue that it’s easy starting out.
 The early years can be lean and financial progress is slow.
+Early on, you’re subject to RIF and may get hit by furlough days.
+It can seem impossible.
 Unfortunately, too many people stay stuck in this mindset.